caddis/streeng/README.md

 #### HTML Encode

 With `encode="yes"`, a prime quotation mark would be encoded as `&quot;` and ampersands encoded as `&amp;`

+#### encode/decode additional parameters

+When using `encode` you can also use `encode_flags` and `encode_encoding` parameters.
+See options here: http://php.net/manual/en/function.html-entity-decode.php

+When using `decode` you can also use `decode_flags and `decode_encoding` parameters.
+See options here: http://php.net/manual/en/function.htmlentities.php

+When using `specialchars` you can also use `specialchars_flags` and `specialchars_encoding` parameters.
+See options here: http://php.net/manual/en/function.htmlspecialchars.php

 Example: